laravel/docs/cache.md

     $value = Cache::get('key', 'default');

-You may even pass a `Closure` as the default value.
-The result of the `Closure` will be returned if the specified item does not exist in the cache.
-Passing a Closure allows you to defer the retrieval of default values from a database or other external service:
+You may even pass a closure as the default value.
+The result of the closure will be returned if the specified item does not exist in the cache.
+Passing a closure allows you to defer the retrieval of default values from a database or other external service:

     $value = Cache::get('key', function () {
         return DB::table(...)->get();